King and Queen of Jordan Celebrate Independence Day

 Also attended the ceremony Queen Rania and her children, Crown Prince Hussein, Princess Iman and Princess Salma, other members of the Royal Family, senior officials, diplomats and key figures.
 At the ceremony, the King decorated Prime Minister Abdullah Ensour, the Jordan Food and Drug Administration, along with 15 other achievers.Filed under Jordanian Royals

-Tagged Abdullah II, Crown Prince Hussein, Independence Day, Prime Minister Ensour, Queen Rania.
+Tagged Abdullah II of Jordan, Crown Prince Hussein of Jordan, Independence Day, Prime Minister Ensour of Jordan, Queen Rania al-Abdullah of Jordan.